A prototype receiver for Band 2+3 (67-116 GHz) of ALMA.

 transmission worsens as frequency increases.
 Therefore, sideband-separating

-advent of new construction techniques, like high-precision CNC machining,
+of new construction techniques, like high-precision CNC machining,

 with ALMA Band-9 Group of the Netherlands Institute for Space Research